RusherDevelopment/rusherhack-plugins/PLUGINS.md

 > [!WARNING]
 > Core plugins modify game internals, which may increase the risk of crashes or incompatibilities.
 Review the pluginâ€™s documentation and ensure compatibility with your RusherHack version.

-## Finding Plugins

-> [!TIP]
-> Use the **Outline** on the right side of this page (on desktop) to quickly navigate to a specific plugin.
-Alternatively, press **Ctrl + F** to search for a plugin name directly.

-> [!NOTE]
-> Check the pluginâ€™s repository for detailed installation instructions, compatibility details, and usage guides.

 ## Badge Info

 > [!TIP]
 > Badges provide quick access to plugin resources:
 > - **Latest Release**: Links to the pluginâ€™s releases page.
 > - **Downloads**: Directly downloads the latest plugin version.

-## Plugin List

-> [!NOTE]
-> The following plugins are community contributions.
-Always verify the source code and test plugins in a safe environment before using them in your main game.

 ## Top 5 Downloaded Plugins